 📷 Pre-book the private excursion for four people to the Pumice field and Carachi Pampa volcano from El Peñón.

-- Visit the Galán volcano: with a 4×4 vehicle and a guide, access to the western edge of the volcano, at about 5,100 meters above sea level.
-The Galán volcano has the largest vent in the world with a diameter of 45 km.
-Inside the crater is the majestic Diamante lagoon, turquoise in color and with a high concentration of salt.
+- Visit the Galan volcano: with a 4×4 vehicle and a guide, access to the western edge of the volcano, at about 5,100 meters above sea level.
+The Galan volcano has the largest vent in the world, with a diameter of 45 km.
+Inside the crater is the majestic Diamante lagoon, turquoise in colour and with a high concentration of salt.
 The whole natural environment of the puna is spectacular.

 - Visit the Antofalla Salt Flat: also accessible by 4×4 and guide, this imposing salt flat is about 150 km long.
-It stands out for the colors and the mountainous background.
+It stands out for the colours and the mountainous background.

 - Visit Hombre Muerto Salt Flat: another of the great high altitude salt flats that can be reached by four-wheel drive vehicle along Route 43 from Antofagasta de la Sierra.